 - Maintain a folder of return email notifications.

 - Request Amazon reimbursement if not returned within 45 days.

 - Contact the buyer personally; this helps guard seller feedback.

 - Hold items returned for inspection.

-- For FBA items check Seller Central account for the inventory.
+- For FBA items, check the Seller Central account for the inventory.

-- Check previous orders, look for a history of buyer or address.
+- Check previous orders, and look for a history of buyer or address.

 What can sellers do in advance to protect themselves?

 It is unlikely to reduce fraudulent returns to zero entirely, but there are ways you can reduce that volume and defend yourself when fraud occurs.
 Here are a few things to consider: